-“As time went by, the fellow editor that i had been working with that was suppose to be working on putting the piece together with what i had pulled but was having a hard time getting the project done as fast as my mentor had asked and would sometimes not be able to come in to work on it because he was very busy with his own projects.
+“As time went by, the fellow editor that i had been working with that was supposed to be working on putting the piece together with what i had pulled but was having a hard time getting the project done as fast as my mentor had asked and would sometimes not be able to come in to work on it because he was very busy with his own projects.
 I could see that my mentor was getting frustrated with the situation and was not happy with how long it was taking him to do the work.
 I felt like it was a good opportunity for me to really show my talents, and how much I had learned!
 I asked my mentor if i could give it a shot and finish the documentary.
-I wanted to show that I could put the full documentary together, add supporting Broll and dialogue along with doing the audio mix for the piece.
+I wanted to show that I could put the full documentary together, add supporting B-roll and dialogue along with doing the audio mix for the piece.
 He told me that he would love it if I took this opportunity to shine.
 I worked all day every day on the documentary for about 2 weeks and was finally able to show him a documentary.
 Though the documentary was still going to need adjustments, I had gotten the project done in two weeks while it had been almost a full year that the project had been worked on by others.”

-“When I first joined the studio team, it was very nerve-wracking.
-Like any other job, it was my first day.
-Meeting new people is difficult and sometimes uncomfortable.
+“When I first joined the studio team, it was very nerve-wracking…Meeting new people is difficult and sometimes uncomfortable.
 As time goes on, you build relationships, and sometimes great friendships.
 Your networking skills are the key thing that keeps your career alive.
 Create business cards, and hand them out.
 The worst thing that could happen is they end up in the garbage can, but you did everything you could.
 Trying is everything in this industry, the more you try the farther you get.”

 “Everyone there was hard working and a great person to work with.
-After one week of watching them work they really made me feel like part of the team and started giving me worthy tasks such as editing some shoots they did a few days prior and even letting me go out and shoot b-roll for a clients video.”
+After one week of watching them work, they really made me feel like part of the team and started giving me worthy tasks such as editing some shoots they did a few days prior and even letting me go out and shoot b-roll for a client’s video.”

-“I have worked with my mentor Tom on 2 different projects.
+“I have worked with my mentor Tom on two different projects.
 One was a short film that I produced and directed.
 Tom acted in the short film for me and was able to find a young woman to play the other part.
 I also worked with Tom on a project that he was shooting…”